-The Company and its subsidiaries participate in a non-contributory, qualified defined benefit pension plan covering substantially all employees.
-This Plan is considered "qualified" because it meets the requirements of Internal Revenue Code Section 401(a) ("IRC 401(a)") and the Employee Retirement Income Security Act of 1974 ("ERISA").
-The qualified defined benefit pension plan is a pension equity plan with a grandfathered final average earnings plan for a certain group of employees.
+The Company and its subsidiaries participate in a noncontributory, qualified defined benefit pension plan ("Assurant Pension Plan") covering substantially all employees.
+The Assurant Pension Plan is considered "qualified" because it meets the requirements of Internal Revenue Code Section 401(a) ("IRC 401(a)") and the Employee Retirement Income Security Act of 1974 ("ERISA").
+The Assurant Pension Plan is a pension equity plan with a grandfathered final average earnings plan for a certain group of employees.
 Benefits are based on certain years of service and the employee's compensation during certain such years of service.
-The Company's funding policy is to contribute amounts to the plan sufficient to meet the minimum funding requirements in ERISA, plus such additional amounts as the Company may determine to be appropriate from time to time up to the maximum permitted.
+The Company's funding policy is to contribute amounts to the Assurant Pension Plan sufficient to meet the minimum funding requirements in ERISA, plus such additional amounts as the Company may determine to be appropriate from time to time up to the maximum permitted.
 The funding policy considers several factors to determine such additional amounts including items such as the amount of service cost plus 15% of the Assurant Pension Plan deficit and the capital position of the Company.
-During 2012, we contributed \$50,000 in cash to the Assurant Pension Plan.
-We expect to contribute \$50,000 in cash to the Assurant Pension Plan over the course of 2013.
+During 2013, we contributed \$50,000 in cash to the Assurant Pension Plan.
+We expect to contribute \$30,000 in cash to the Assurant Pension Plan over the course of 2014.
 Contributions are intended to provide not only for benefits attributed to service to date, but also for those expected to be earned in the future.
-Plan assets are maintained in a separate trust and as such are not included in the consolidated balance sheets of the Company.
+Assurant Pension Plan assets are maintained in a separate trust and as such are not included in the consolidated balance sheets of the Company.